-The fifth consecutive month of gains in existing home sales came as supply hit an all-time low with just 1.42 million properties for sale.
+The fifth consecutive month of gains in existing home sales comes as supply hit an all-time low with just 1.42 million properties for sale.
 At the current sales pace, all existing inventory would be sold in 2.5 months.
 That’s a drop of nearly 20 percent compared to the 1.77 million homes on the market a year ago.

 Lawrence Yun, NAR’s chief economist, noted that despite unprecedented levels of optimism from homebuilders and a jump in housing starts, a new wave of inventory has yet to hit the market in a meaningful way.
 He called for new ideas to increase U.S. housing stock.